openmoh/openmohaa/README.md

 ## Current State

 OpenMoHAA is still in its early days.
-The singleplayer part is not working correctly, the current usage is multiplayer.
+The singleplayer part is not working correctly, but the `training`` map can be fully played from start to end, the current usage is multiplayer.

 ## Running